 - No competition for apartments.

 - Far away from the main points in the city.

 - Not as many transport connections

-Half way between the centre of Bangkok and its outer suburbs, the modern neighborhood of Phrom Phong is a community full of modernity.
-Contemporary buildings make up most of the neighbourhood, from high rise condos, five star hotels and huge shopping malls, Phrom Phong is a modern city lover’s dream.
+Halfway between the centre of Bangkok and its outer suburbs, the modern neighbourhood of Phrom Phong is a community full of modernity.
+Contemporary buildings make up most of the neighbourhood, from high rise condos, five-star hotels and huge shopping malls, Phrom Phong is a modern city lover’s dream.